bentsherman/nf-boost/README.md

 - `emits`: List of output channel names when using `thenMany`.
 Whereas `then` emits a single channel, `thenMany` emits a multi-channel output (similar to processes and workflows) where each output can be accessed by name.

-- `onNext`: Closure that is invoked when an item is emitted.
+- `onNext`: Closure that is invoked when a value is emitted.
 Equivalent to providing a closure as the first argument.

-- `onComplete`: Closure that is invoked after the last item is emitted by the channel.
+- `onComplete`: Closure that is invoked after the last value is emitted by the channel.

 - `onError`: Closure that is invoked when an exception is raised while handling an `onNext` event.
 It will not make further calls to `onNext` or `onComplete`.
 The `onError` method takes as its parameter the `Throwable` that caused the error.
 By default, the error is logged and the workflow is terminated.